-5.52.
-As part of the management and development of the network, it is important to make bus services as attractive as possible and help levels of use grow beyond 2019 levels.
-5.53.
-TfWM will work with operators to reform ticketing, whereby the nBus multi-operator tickets and multi-operator contactless capping become the main form of multi-journey bus tickets, significantly reducing the overall number of tickets on offer.
-TfWM will work towards a target implementation date in spring 2023 for this ticketing simplification, noting that multi-operator contactless capping will follow in the future (see Para 8.22).
+- 5.48.
+As part of the management and development of the network, it is important to make bus services as attractive as possible and help levels of use to return to pre-pandemic levels. - 5.49.
+TfWM will explore a process of ticketing reform, whereby its nBus multi-operator tickets become the main form of bus tickets, significantly reducing the overall number of tickets on offer.
+This will be achieved by pricing these the same as operators' own products.
+TfWM will work towards a target implementation date in spring 2023 for this ticketing simplification.